DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Why Use Version Control?

-- A better kind of backup
+- A better kind of backup.
-- Review history of your changes
+- Review history of your changes.
-- Restore older code versions, like an unlimited undo
+- Restore older code versions, like an unlimited undo.
-- Nothing commited to version control can be lost _unless you make it happen_
+- Nothing commited to version control can be lost _unless you make it happen_.
-- Saves you emailing files back and forth if you are working with others
+- Saves you emailing files back and forth if you are working with others.
-- Different people can make changes to the same code in parallel
+- Different people can make changes to the same code in parallel.

 <!-- Even if you're the only one doing the coding, there are still benefits to using Version Control. -->